 - Identify all potentially significant adverse and positive environmental and social issues of the Project.
-Enumerate the design modification which has been influenced by the ESIA process and define the final alignment of the Grid Substations (GSS); - Gather baseline data to inform the assessment of impacts on the environment as a result of the Project; - Suggest appropriate mitigation measures to effectively manage potential adverse impacts; and - Developing an Environmental and Social Management Plan (ESMP) to implement suggested mitigation measures to minimise adverse impacts through effective management systems including formulation of monitoring and reporting requirements.
+Enumerate the design modification which has been influenced by the ESIA process and define the internal alignment of the Grid Substations (GSS) components; - Gather baseline data to inform the assessment of impacts on the environment as a result of the Project; - Suggest appropriate mitigation measures to effectively manage potential adverse impacts; and - Developing an Environmental and Social Management Plan (ESMP) recommending mitigation measures and plans to minimise adverse impacts and including formulation of monitoring and reporting requirements.